 - (Optional) Set up your phone's location to be used for presence sensing.
 To do this, you'll need to enter your home address and confirm it by placing a pin on a map.

 - (Optional) Select any other devices you want to use to determine if someone's home.

 Home & Away Routines for Nest app users

 You'll need to use the Home app to set up Home & Away Routines.

 - Migrate your Nest Account to a Google Account, if you haven't already done so.

 - Set up your smart devices in the Home app, if needed.

 - Follow the steps in the Home app to set up a Home & Away Routine.

-Note: If you use both the Nest app and the Home app, Home & Away Routines will work seamlessly with the Nest App’s Home/Away Assist.
-In the Home App, "Home & Away Routines" is the new name for "Home & Away."
-And "presence sensing" is the new name for "Home/Away Assist."
-But they're doing the same thing behind the scenes.
+Note: If you use both the Nest app and the Home app, Home & Away Routines will work seamlessly with the Nest App's Home/Away Assist.
+In the Home App, "Home & Away Routines" is the new name for "Home & Away," and "presence sensing" is the new name for "Home/Away Assist," but they work the same way.

 Differences between Home/Away Assist and Home & Away Routines